Kunal614/STRINGIFY/README.md

 command - pip3 install Flask

-# Install requests
+# Install PIL

-command - pip3 install requests
+command - pip3 install Pillow

+# Install Tesseract
+pip install pytesseract

 Do clone of this repo and put in your directory , then in terminal open the directory and write python3 app.py